What is a multi-passionate person?

 Graphic says what is a multi-passionate or multipotentialite?

-The expression multi-passionate is being used more and more, especially for us millennials.
-Multi-talented, multipotentialite, scanner, polymath, renaissance person, and generalist are related terms: all are used to describe people with multiple interests who have difficulties settling on a career.
+The term “multi-passionate” is increasingly being used, especially among millennials.
+Multi-talented, multipotentialite, scanner, polymath, renaissance person, and generalist are related terms, all used to describe individuals with multiple interests who struggle to settle on a career.
 Thanks to Marie Forleo, this term is becoming common knowledge.

 Are you a multi-passionate person?